How to Sign Up for Traffic School: Quick and Easy Steps

 Here’s what to do:

-• Some courts let you submit online through their portal
+• Some courts even let you submit it online through their portal.

 Don’t forget!
-If you miss the deadline, you might face extra fees or the ticket staying on your record.
+If you miss the deadline, you might face extra fees or end up with the ticket on your record.

 How It Affects Your Driving Record

-Good news!
-Completing traffic school can keep your driving record clean.
+Here’s the good news!
+Completing traffic school can help keep your driving record clean.

 Here’s what happens:

-• It doesn’t show up as a point on your record
+• It won’t show up as a point on your record.

-• Insurance companies can’t see it when they check
+• Insurance companies won’t see it when they check.

 Impact on Auto Insurance